YehaoCheng/sky-distribution-of-galaxy/README.md

-The first folders are named in angular resolutions of grids.
-We could chose the proper angular resolution according to the FoV of telescope.
-Both the MASS and SFR folders contain data and figures of sky distribution based on equatorial coordinate.
-The format of data is the numpy binary format.
+The top-level folders are named according to the angular resolution of the grids.
+You can choose the appropriate angular resolution based on the telescope's Field of View.
+Both the MASS and SFR folders contain data and figures of the sky distribution based on equatorial coordinates.
+The data is stored in the NumPy binary format (.npz).

-MASS/SFR_D30_1.83deg.npz
+Filename example: MASS/SFR_D30_1.83deg.npz

-D30: luminosity distance: 30Mpc.
+D30: Luminosity distance of 30 Mpc.

-1.83deg: angular resolution of grid.
+1.83deg: Angular resolution of the grid.

-We provide a piece of code for reading this format file below:
+Below is a code snippet to read this file format:

 #------------------------------------------------------

 import numpy as np

 loaded_data = np.load("MASS_D30_1.83deg.npz")

-npix = loaded_data['npix']    # sequence number of gird, different angular resolution has different total number pixel.
+npix = loaded_data['npix'] # Grid sequence number.
+Note: Different resolutions have different total pixel counts.

-ra = loaded_data['ra']        # right ascension of central coordinate of grid.
+ra = loaded_data['ra'] # Right Ascension of the grid's central coordinate.

-dec = loaded_data['dec']      # declination of central coodinate of grid.
+dec = loaded_data['dec'] # Declination of the grid's central coordinate.

-value = loaded_data['value']  # total mass/SFR within this grid (logarithmic form).
+value = loaded_data['value'] # Total MASS/SFR within this grid (logarithmic scale).

 #------------------------------------------------------

-Note: the value in grid be 1e-10 if no galaxy located at the grid.
+**Note:** The value in the grid is set to `1e-10` if no galaxy is located within it.